wp-plugins/enhanced-bibliplug/readme.txt

 `[bibliplug tag='biology']` displays all references with tag biology.
 `[bibliplug year='2008']` displays all references published in 2008.
 `[bibliplug format='full']` displays references with abstracts.
 Default is 'normal'.
+`[bibliplug keywords='biology, genome']` displays references with any given keywords.
+`[bibliplug order_by='last_name, year-, title']` displays references first ordered by first author's last name, then by publish year in descending order, then by title.
+You can also sort by first_name (first author's first name), date (publication date), and type (publication type).
+By default, text fields are sorted alphabatically from A-Z, dates are sorted from oldest to newest, and numbers are sorted from small to big.
+To invert the sorting order of a field, add "-" at the end of the field name to indicate that the field should be sorted in descending order.

 **Note:**